-To apply to use school facilities, contact the Community Facilities Section at Johnstone Town Hall.
+To apply to use school facilities, contact the Community Facilities Section.
 Contact details are in the important contacts section at the end of this handbook.

 Other useful information

 Keeping Informed

 For regular updates and information on what is happening in education, you can subscribe to the Scottish Government Schools e-bulletin by visiting the website below http://register.scotland.gov.uk/